 Or was your home an out-and-out minefield every single day, where safety was a constant concern?

 Abuse by toxic dads, overt or covert, can be a real cause of women finding it difficult to navigate their personal lives.

 The relationship pattern with toxic dads has similarities with absenteeism, but there are differences too.

 An escapist father often has addictions, engagements that don’t involve his current family, and feels an overwhelming need to somehow stay detached from his living situation, while maintaining a semblance that he’s part of a “family”.

-Alcoholism and drug use are common among escapist fathers, leaving daughters confused about where they stand in relationship with their fathers.
+Alcoholism and drug use are common among escapist fathers, leaving daughters confused about where they stand in their relationship with their fathers.

 If you experienced (and still perhaps experience) your father to be this person who treats you as an extension of himself, no matter the context or the stage of life, it’s likely that you’re dealing with co-dependency.